-The COVID-19 pandemic has caused several new challenges affecting the global economy including supply chain issues such as port delays, labor shortages, and trucking.
-These and other factors have caused input costs to substantially increase making it difficult to be profitable.
+While the COVID-19 pandemic has passed, several challenges continue to affect the global economy including supply chain issues such as port delays, labor shortages, and trucking.
+These and other factors have caused input costs to substantially increase, making it difficult to be profitable.

-Additionally, the invasion by Russia into Ukraine in early 2022 has produced a number of concerns with respect to global policies and their potential effect on the economy, including rising fuel prices and skyrocketing costs for farm inputs like fertilizer.
-Policies are being considered on the best ways to mitigate the impact, including such efforts by the USDA to invest \$250 million in American-made fertilizer to reduce our reliance on such foreign-made inputs.
+Additionally, the war in Ukraine has produced a number of concerns with respect to global policies and their potential effect on the economy, including rising fuel prices and skyrocketing costs for farm inputs like fertilizer.
+FarmFirst supports efforts to mitigate the impact, including policies to reduce our reliance on foreign-produced inputs in order to support farmers and rural communities.